intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/maskrcnn/README.md

 $ git clone https://github.com/IntelAI/models.git
 ```

-This repository includes launch scripts for running benchmarks and the
-an optimized version of the Mask R-CNN model code.
+This repository includes launch scripts for running an optimized version of the Mask R-CNN model code.

 5. Navigate to the `benchmarks` directory in your local clone of
 the [intelai/models](https://github.com/IntelAI/models) repo from step 4.
 The `launch_benchmark.py` script in the `benchmarks` directory is
-used for starting a benchmarking run in a optimized TensorFlow docker
+used for starting a model run in a optimized TensorFlow docker
 container.
 It has arguments to specify which model, framework, mode,
 precision, and docker image to use, along with your path to the external model directory
 for `--model-source-dir` (from step 2) and `--data-location` (from step 1).

-Run benchmarking for throughput and latency with `--batch-size=1` :
+Run for throughput and latency with `--batch-size=1` :
 ```
 $ cd /home/<user>/models/benchmarks